ferencberes/LNTrafficSimulator/README.md

 ## ii.)
 Execution

-You can run our LN traffic simulator in two different settings.
+You can run our LN traffic simulator with two different settings.

-If you have **multiple CPUs** at your disposal then we recommend setting a higher value of *max_threads* in the simulator [script](scripts/run_simulator.py).
+If you have **multiple CPUs** at your disposal then we recommend setting a higher value for  the *max_threads* parameter in the simulator [script](scripts/run_simulator.py).

 ### a.)
 Load data from preprocessed file

 The default input format of the simulator is a directed graph representation of LN snapshots.
-In this case you must provide the *snapshot_id* (e.g. 0) and the output folder as parameters.
+In this case you must provide the *snapshot_id* (e.g. 0) and the *output folder* as parameters.

 ```bash
 cd scripts